bigbluebutton/bigbluebutton.github.io/index.md

 How does BigBlueButton enable real-time sharing of media without plugins or downloads?
 Chrome, FireFox, and Safari Mobile (iOS) all support the web real-time communications (WebRTC) libraries.
 These built-in libraries give The browser the aility to send/receive audio, video, and screen.
 What about Edge?
 The good news is Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine (yay!).

-BigBlueButton is designed for _online learning_: it has specific features to enable a teacher to engage students in one of the following use cases:
+## Designed for online learning

+Imagine you are instructor teaching an online class.
+You have all the core capabilities of a web conferencing system, but you want to _engage_ your students for online learning.
+Your use cases for online learning are likely one of the following

   1. tutoring/virtual office hours
   1. flipped classroom
   1. student collaboration
   1. full online classes

-These features include:
+To help you reach students in any of the above use cases, BigBlueButton offers many features to engage your students.
+These include:

   * chat (public and private)
   * multi-user whiteboard